 - Refer you to the appropriate community organization or other government agency which may be best able to provide assistance.

-The Attorney General’s Office also runs a statewide Public Inquiry and Assistance Center, and supports over thirty regional local consumer and mediation programs, which you may choose to contact.
+The Attorney General’s Office also runs a statewide Consumer Advocacy & Response Division (CARD) , and supports over thirty regional local consumer programs, which you may choose to contact.